What do you do with last year’s diary? Here’s one option: upcycle the cover into a journal. This tutorial shows how.

 You may have seen ideas around the interwebs for upcycling old books.
 I know some people have heart palpitations at the idea of cutting up books, but what about old diaries?

 In this tutorial, I share how I turned last year’s diary into a blank journal.
 Use it as a commonplace book or give it to the writer in your life.

 If you use recycled fabric or get scrapbook paper on sale, then this can be a very cheap project.

 Look for recycled office paper on sale at discount stores.

 - Recycled office paper

-- Paper or fabric for the cover
+- One large piece of decorative scrapbook paper or recycled fabric for the cover

-- Thick cardboard strips
+- 2 thick cardboard strips